 Brain

-The brain is minuscule and contains only 100,000 neurons (compared to 100 billion for humans), but it has systems for detecting and remembering smells.
-And, not only that, but flies can make decisions, and they appear to “think” before they act.
+The brain contains only 100,000 neurons, compared to 100 billion for humans.
+Despite that limitation, it has strong systems for detecting and remembering smells.
+They can also make decisions and appear to “think” before acting.

 Eyes

 Two compound eyes occupy most of the head.
-Together they have an almost 360-degree field of view and can see colors.
-They’re composed of up to 3,000 or more individual lenses (called ommatidia) that are sensitive to any movement around them.
-Most species also have three simple light-sensing organs called ocelli (oh-CELL-ee), arranged in a triangular pattern on their “forehead,” which don’t transmit images.
-Some flies have eyes that reflect colors.
-Those of blowflies and fruit flies, for example, reflect red, a horse fly’s eyes reflect bold metallic colors, and the deer fly, Chrysops relictus, has gold-green eyes with dark-red patches.
+Together, they have an almost 360-degree field of view and can see colors.
+The eyes are composed of up to 3,000 or more individual lenses (called ommatidia) and are sensitive to any movement around them.
+Most species also have three simple eyes, or ocelli, arranged in a triangular pattern on their “forehead.”
+These sense light rather than images.
+Some flies have eyes that reflect dazzling colors.
+Those of blowflies and fruit flies, for example, reflect red, a horse fly’s eyes reflect bold metallic colors, and the Deer Fly Chrysops relictus has gold-green eyes with dark-red patches.

 Antennae

-There are two antennae, and they may be long or short, depending on the species.
-Flies with long antennae tend to be small and delicate, and many of them have aquatic larvae.
+Flies have two antennae covered by sensory organs for detecting odors.
+Depending on the species, they may be long or short.
+Those with long antennae tend to be small and delicate, and many of them produce aquatic larvae.
 They include mosquitoes, midges, and crane flies, among others, and are grouped in the suborder Nematocera.
-Those with short antennae tend to be heavier-bodied, but not always, and are in the suborder Brachycera; they include house flies, fruit flies, and blowflies.
-Sensory organs for detecting odor cover the antennae.
+Those with short antennae tend to be heavier-bodied, but not always, and are in the suborder Brachycera.
+They include house flies, fruit flies, and blowflies.

 Mouthparts

 Flies don’t chew; they consume their food in liquid form.
-All have a labrum and labium (upper and lower lips), most have maxillae (“pincers,” to hold and manipulate food) and two appendages called palpi (sensory organs), and many have mandibles (strong jaws for cutting and sawing).
+All have upper and lower lips (labrum and labium), most have maxillae (“pincers” to hold and manipulate food), two appendages called palpi (sensory organs), and many have mandibles (strong jaws for cutting and sawing).

-Robber fly (Asilidae sp.).
-A formidable predator, notice its large compound eyes, and needle-like proboscis used to stab prey and inject a paralyzing venom to subdue it. © guraydere / Shutterstock)
+Robber fly, Asilidae sp.
+A formidable predator, notice its large compound eyes and needle-like proboscis, used to stab prey and inject a neurotoxin to subdue it. (© guraydere / Shutterstock)

-Flies take in liquids in one of three ways, depending on the species: By sucking, sponging or lapping, or by rasping-sucking.
-For example, House Flies sponge up liquids with their labium.
+Flies take in their liquid food in one of three ways, depending on the species: by sucking, sponging or lapping, or rasping-sucking.
+House Flies, for example, sponge up liquids with their labium.
 Fruit flies stab into fruit with their proboscis and suck the juices.
-Female deer flies, horse flies, biting midges, and others5 associated with painful bites use their rasp-like mandibles to saw through skin and then suck up flowing blood (males, on the other hand, suck nectar).
+Female deer flies, horse flies, biting midges, and others5 associated with painful bites use rasp-like mandibles to saw through skin and suck up flowing blood (the males suck nectar).

 Female mosquitoes stab through skin with a syringe-like proboscis and then suck blood.
 Robber flies stab prey, inject a combination of venom and digestive enzymes into it (to subdue and liquefy the hapless creature), and then drink the liquid.
 (That sounds like a pretty awful way to kill something, but robber flies are beneficial as predators of pest insects.
-Fortunately, they aren’t aggressive toward humans and don’t sting, but may bite, if handled.)
+Fortunately, they aren’t aggressive toward humans, although they may bite if handled.)

 Thorax

-The thorax is the middle section, and it’s all about movement—attached to it are the insect’s wings and legs.
+The thorax is the fly’s middle section.
+It’s all about movement because that’s where the wings and legs are attached.

 Wings

-While most insects have four wings, flies have just two, the front ones.
-They’re delicate and appear to be transparent, sometimes with a few markings.
-However, scientists have discovered that in front of a black background, they glow with rainbow colors on a par with those of a butterfly.
-Different species have their own unique patterns of spots, swirls, and stripes, and that may be a way flies communicate with each other and identify other species.
-The colors aren’t pigments, but a reflection off of the microscopic structures in the wings.
+The forewings are delicate and appear transparent, sometimes with a few markings.
+However, scientists have discovered that in front of a black background, they glow with rainbow colors on a par with a butterfly’s.
+Different species have unique patterns of colorful spots, swirls, and stripes, which may be one way they communicate with each other and identify other species.
+The colors aren’t pigments but a reflection off of the microscopic structures in the wings.

-Apparently, flies see their lack of hind wings as a glass-half-full, as it were, and simply ramp their wing speed up to 1,000 times per second, when necessary.
+Apparently, flies see their lack of hind wings as a glass half full because they compensate by simply ramping their wing speed up to 1,000 times per second when necessary.
 That makes them the champion wing-beaters of the world!

 Picture-winged Flies, Chetostoma curvinerve, are fruit flies with a noticeable wing pattern. (gailhampshire / Flickr; CC BY 2.0)